isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The number of pools is not limited, but for performance reasons it is recommended to use as few as possible.

-The server may be configured to serve more than one subnet:
+The server may be configured to serve more than one subnet.
+To add a second subnet, use a command similar to the following:

 ::